azur-scd/Sitemap-Chatbot/README.md

 storage = "./storage"
 ```

 3. The chatbot uses the default llamindex environment from OpenAI with the text-embedding-ada-002 model for embeddings and the gpt-3.5-turbo model as chat model.
-This one can be overwritten in the app.py file
+They can be overwritten in the app.py file

 ```
 llm = ChatOpenAI(temperature=0, model_name="gpt-3.5-turbo", streaming=True) # can be changed to another OpenAI model like the new  - and more expensive - "gpt-4" or "text-davinci-003"
 ```

 ```
-# Embeddinsg are impicit in the code, add these lines to overwrite
+# Embeddings are implicit in the code, add these lines to overwrite
 embeddings = OpenAIEmbeddings(model="<your_openai_embeddingd_model>", chunk_size=1)
 # and modifiy
 service_context = ServiceContext.from_defaults(